ENGLISH

 Can't or won't?

-2. Report it (confidentially) in your organization
+2. Report it (confidentially) in your organisation

 Can't or won't do this?